contactsystems/metropolis-node/README.md

 ```

 ## Open Issues
 If you encounter a bug/error with the Metropolis SDK for Node.js, we'd love to hear about it.
-Search our [Existing Issues](https://github.com/contactsystems/metropolis-node/issues) and if you're unable to find it there, please open a new issue.
+Search our [Existing Issues](https://github.com/contactsystems/metropolis-node/issues) & if you're unable to find it there, please open a new issue.
 Make sure to include:
 * SDK version
 * Node.js version
 * OS & OS version
 * Let us know if you're running this inside Docker Container
 * Stack Trace or Debug error message

 GitHub Issues are intended for Bug Reports & Feature Requests.
-For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/E9WVsWt) and let us know how we can help.
+For help utilizing our Node.js SDK, please visit our [Discord](https://discord.gg/E9WVsWt) & let us know how we can help.

 ## Contact Us